betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Reduces Effort

 - Plantbeta informs Planters on the
-- Increased CognitiveEase leads to feelings of effortlessness.
+- Increased <neuro>CognitiveEase</neuro> leads to feelings of effortlessness.
 - Fluid movement through the Environment.
 - Reduces the distance travelled by Planters by using efficient Routing.